 With practice and repetition, you can nip this behavior in the bud!

-Also, if you have a new dog and are looking for additional resources, don’t forget to check out our puppy guide.
+Also, if you have a new dog and are looking for additional resources, don’t forget to check out our puppy manual.
 Happy training!